webdev456321/QR-Code-Generator/README.md

 # QR-Code-Generator

-A simple QR-Code-Generator made using HTML,CSS(with tachyons) and Javascript
+A simple QR-Code-Generator developed using HTML,CSS(with tachyons) and Javascript

 QR-code API by goQR